bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 - [x] Remove animation from tree
 - [x] Put billboard in front of City to try to help the occlusion culling
 - [x] Driver HMD head
 - [x] ~~Emperor's Rating unto button~~ Not doing this since the rating as is can work fine for the trust/no-trust situation.
 You tell your participant to press+hold the button for when they trust (or don't trust).
 It will log a timestamp every frame that it's held down.
 Use this as your ongoing measure of trust (or no trust).
-You can afterwards discard the rotational data, if you're not using this.
 - [x] Check textures roadworks
 - [x] Make skybox smaller (was 32mb, now 8mb)
 - [x] Disabled reflection probes
 - [x] Check further why there's such low FPS
 - [x] Reduce texture sizes
-- [ ] Fix Emperor's Data handedness: make it work for both hands.
+- [x] Fix Emperor's Data handedness: make it work for both hands.
 - [x] Turn off FPS counter
 - [x] Turn off GazeTarget
 - [x] Enlargen clippignplane (was 500, now 750)
 - [ ] Create branch for Jom/Ugne to continue work in
 - [ ] Turn off second monitor.

 - File `EyeTracking Keycodes` shows which keycode is used for what eyetracking system.
 You should turn off the eyetracking calibration in Varjo, and request it using the keycode
+- Amended Emperor's Rating.
+It now takes input from either hand (not both at the same time).
+Hold down the trigger to indicate what you want them to indicate, keep holding it.
+Release to indicate the opposite of before (e.g. hold to trust, release to dispair).
+It no longer logs the rotational data.
 # 01-10-2024

 Added new PC with Varjo Aero